McCormick Adds Valarie Sheppard To Its Board Of Directors | ESM Magazine

 She served in various senior financial leadership positions within the company over her tenure, including finance and accounting roles in the fabric care, home care, and beauty businesses, as well as assignments in Europe and Asia.

-During her career with P&G, Sheppard was instrumental in the financial integration of Gillette, the largest acquisition in the company's history.
+During her career with P&G, Sheppard was instrumental in the financial integration of Gillette, the largest acquisition in the company's history, McCormick said.

 She also brings additional audit and public accounting experience to McCormick from previous roles as senior vice president and P&G comptroller and treasurer, where she frequently interacted with the company's audit committee.